 - PRS Foundation Emergency Relief Funds – for PRS Members

-- PRS/ Spotify Sustaining Creativity Fund – £750 grant to support music creators experiencing hardship
+- PRS/ Spotify Sustaining Creativity Fund – £750 grant to support music creators to continue their creative work

 - Musician’s Union – up to date info from the MU